sikandaralilaghari/JavaScript-Codes/README.md

 I have used sort method to generate the number in ascending order and in descending.
 I also find highest and lowest in the sorted array. and I have also found highest value and lowest value in reversedOrder array.

+Variables and const variables in javaScript: using of var var is global scope and again initializable I have example of code